Arquetopia Oaxaca International Artist Residency - Oaxaca, Southern Mexico

-Residents enjoy spacious, comfortably furnished bedrooms (rooms feature main level or loft accommodation) with full-size beds and use of Arquetopia Oaxaca’s well-equipped residency space including wireless Internet, kitchen, dining area, covered outdoor patio and terrace space, and shared bathrooms with modern fixtures and showers.
+Spacious, comfortably furnished bedrooms (rooms feature main level or loft accommodation) with full-size beds and use of Arquetopia Oaxaca’s well-equipped residency space including wireless Internet, kitchen, dining area, covered outdoor patio and lounge space, and shared bathrooms with modern fixtures and showers are provided.
 Meals, open access to the kitchen, and housekeeping are included.
 Though everyday public transportation is also available from the residency vicinity into the city, scheduled transportation into downtown Oaxaca twice per week by van is provided.